 - 2. This is a command-line interface allowing you to login in a non-graphical format.
 We often call this a terminal interface because it resembles the interface of a standard serial terminal.
 Sometimes you'll hear the term virtual terminals used to describe these logon screens because they look and behave as if they were real terminals. - 3.
 Log in from this terminal session using the username cis90 and password as you did above.
+What is the command prompt on Eko?
+Is it the same as the command prompt on Opus?

-What prompt string are you seeing in this local terminal interface? - 4.
-Use the who command to see who is on this system.
+- 4. Use the who command to see who is on this system.
 You should see both of your login sessions.
-How can you tell them apart?

-- In general, you can log in to a local UNIX machine from as many virtual terminals as the operating system supports.
+How can you tell them apart? - 5.
+In general, you can log in to a local UNIX machine from as many virtual terminals as the operating system supports.
 How many does Linux support?
 (Hint: Holding down the Ctrl-Alt keys, press the other function keys (2-7) one at a time.) - 6.
 Log in to virtual terminals tty2 and tty5 and verify using the who and who am i commands. - 7.
 Using the commands you learned on Opus, answer the following questions: - a.
 Do you have the same user id on each of the virtual terminal sessions? - b.
 Is your command history the same for all login sessions? - c.
 How can you distinguish between the different login sessions? - d.
 What is the name of the computer you are interacting with? - e.
-If you log off one session, do you get logged off all the sessions? - Before graphical user interfaces came out on UNIX, this was the way that users were able to simulate multiple windows.
+If you log off one session, do you get logged off all the sessions? - 8.
+Before graphical user interfaces came out on UNIX, this was the way that users were able to simulate multiple windows.
 UNIX had this concept of windows before Microsoft did, the UNIX community called them screens.
 Let's go back to our graphical session.
 Do you know how?

 Press: Ctrl-Alt-F7